readonlychild/lambda-osm-map/readme.md

 Deploy npm package `staticmaps` to a nodejs 8.10 lambda in aws.

-Because `staticmaps1` depends on `sharp` to manipulate images, the trick is to have the `sharp` npm module have the correct platform files.
+Because `staticmaps` depends on `sharp` to manipulate images, the trick is to have the `sharp` npm module have the correct platform files.

 ## My windows setup